iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Graph Theory Terminology.md

 A spanning Tree of a subgraph is a tree (one connected component) of a graph G that is also a tree (There is no cycle in the tree).

-**Note**: A spanning subgraph is not neccessarily connected, nor it has to be a tree.
+**Note**: A spanning subgraph is not necessarily connected, nor it has to be a tree.